ietf-wg-privacypass/base-drafts/draft-davidson-pp-protocol.md

 before being sent.
 We use the TLS presentation language {{RFC8446}} to describe the structure of protocol data types and messages.

+# Background

+We discuss the core motivation behind the protocol along with the guarantees and assumptions that we make in this document.

+## Motivating use-cases

+The Privacy Pass protocol was originally developed to provide anonymous authorization of Tor users.
+In particular, the protocol allows clients to reveal authorization tokens that they have been issued without linking the authorization to the actual issuance event.
+This means that the tokens cannot be used to link the browsing patterns of clients that reveal tokens.

+Beyond these uses-cases, the Privacy Pass protocol is used in a number of practical applications.
+See {{DGSTV18}}, {{TrustTokenAPI}},
+{{PrivateStorage}}, {{OpenPrivacy}}, and {{Brave}} for examples.

+## Anonymity and security guarantees

+Privacy Pass provides anonymity-preserving authorization tokens for clients.
+Throughout this document, we use the terms "anonymous", "anonymous-preserving" and "anonymity" to refer to the core security guarantee of the protocol.
+Informally, this guarantee means that any token issued by a server key and subsequently redeemed is indistinguishable from any other token issued under the same key.

+Privacy Pass also prohibits clients from forging tokens, as otherwise the protocol would have little value as an authorization protocol.
+Informally, this means any client that is issued `N` tokens under a given server key cannot redeem more than `N` valid tokens.

+{{sec-reqs}} elaborates on these protocol anonymity and security requirements.

 ## Basic assumptions

 We make only a few minimal assumptions about the environment of the